znnpd/zenonbrowserwallet/README.md

 ZenonBrowserWallet aims to be the standard tool to connect users of Web3 applications with the Zenon Network of Momentum.
 Development will happen under **MIT license** which is in category permissive open source.

+**NOTE** During development phase we keep work in a private repo.
+All code will be made public available at the latest afer go-live.

 Until mid 2022 we focus on the following features implemented as **chrome extension MVP**:
 * Import existing accounts or create new accounts
 * Sign transactions from web3 websites